Nawaz Sharif shifted to Pims hospital after health complications

 After the doctor's examination, jail authorities contacted the caretaker government to apprise it of the development.
 The provincial government had no objections towards moving Sharif to the hospital, but placed responsibility for his security on the Islamabad police, since he had been convicted by an accountability court and his security fell into the jurisdiction of the capital force.

-Meanwhile, security has been beefed up in and around the jail.
-Security personnel have been deployed around its premises and the media have been advised to steer clear of the premises.
-Special arrangements have also been made at Pims.
+Meanwhile, security had been beefed up in and around the jail.
+Security personnel had been deployed around its premises and the media was advised to steer clear of the premises.

 For more live updates, follow Dawn.com's official news Instagram account @dawn.today